 The way we look at it, OpenStack is by now a project too big to fail.
 It will continue to consist of a loosely coupled set of cloud projects that hardware vendor will certify against.
 Red Hat will make OpenStack work.
 As they do that, they will become the main OpenStack vendor.
 Red Hat’s control over Linux, KVM and OpenStack will appeal to large enterprises who don’t mind paying a premium.

 There is a massive business opportunity outside the area where OpenStack is aiming.
-AWS has a market share over 80% (according to Gartner) and only Eucalyptus can build meaningful hybrid clouds with AWS.
+AWS has a market share of over 80% (according to Gartner) and only Eucalyptus can build meaningful hybrid clouds with AWS.
 Thanks to its tight packaging and ease of operation, Eucalyptus is also the ideal cloud for agile and distributed environments where the customer does NOT have a giant IT team.

 We win in the market segments where Eucalyptus has an unbeatable value proposition.
 Over time, we will integrate with the most useful OpenStack projects in order to expand our footprint in the market.
 We will drive commoditization of the operating system and hypervisor layer, providing superior value over any old vendor for whom the operating system or the hypervisor is the cash cow.

-All of this we do with a cloud platform that is free and open source software.
+All of this we do with a cloud platform that is free and open-source software.
 We provide our tested and certified production-grade binaries to the entire world and you don’t have to pay for them (just like MongoDB, MySQL and others do).
 Our product is configurable and we don’t customize it.
 This means that you can truly create a Eucalyptus cloud that is identical to what someone else is running.
-In OpenStack this is not possible.
+In OpenStack, this is not possible.
 Firstly, vendors don’t give out their tested production binaries to everyone.
 Secondly, all main reference deployments of OpenStack are so heavily customized that it is practically impossible for someone else to get the same stuff.

 All in all, we love to compete with OpenStack and we also love to integrate the best parts of it with Eucalyptus.
-You can already use Swift, Ceph and RiakCS as the object store for Eucalyptus.
-Because it’s open source, it’s quite possible to mix and match to create the best cloud platform for the customer.
+You can already use Swift, Ceph, and RiakCS as the object store for Eucalyptus.
+Because it’s open-source, it’s quite possible to mix and match to create the best cloud platform for the customer.